+When you get in your room, plonk baby on the bed with a toy and give the room a quick cleaning.
 Bring disinfecting wipes to clean telephones, TV remotes, alarm clocks and other objects your child might put in their mouth.
-Move garbage cans up on countertops so your little one can’t get into the trash.
+Move garbage cans up to countertops so your little one can’t get into the trash.
 Then get on your hands and knees to assess the room from baby level.
 Are there any coins or small, sharp objects on the floor?
+Any sharp edges on furniture to watch out for?
 Did a previous tenant leave anything under the bed or couch that you don’t want your child to play with?

 4. Create a kitchen.

 If your hotel room doesn’t include a kitchen, you can easily set up a makeshift command center to handle everything from warming bottles to making oatmeal.
 The in-room coffee machine can steam veggies or boil eggs for your little one.
 And if your room doesn’t have a refrigerator, bring a collapsible cooler to keep your child’s food fresh.
 You can also tote it along on your daily adventures (ice from the ice machine keeps things cool), so it’s worth making room for it in your luggage.

 photo: Mali Mish via Flickr

 5. Don’t forget the tape.

 While your home may be decked out in safety locks, corner guards and outlet covers, all you need to pack to babyproof your temporary abode is tape.
 It can be used to secure drapery cords, seal electrical outlets, keep toilet lids closed, and more.
 If your furniture has sharp edges, place a washcloth or spare rolled-up hotel sheet over the edge and tape it in place!
 Running low on tape?
 In a pinch, Band-Aids can cover outlets to keep curious fingers safe.